jucardwell/geog215/other_pages/assignment3.md

 3. Create a descriptive statistics table (with the `kable` package) and non-map graphic for the enrollment column.
 Make sure this graphic has a title and all other appropriate formatting.

-**Hint: You will probably get an error when trying to make the descriptive statistics table.
+**Hint: You might get an error when trying to make the descriptive statistics table.
 You will need to figure out what Data Cleaning step you still have to do**

 ### Map
 1. Add a **third-level heading** named "Map".
 Create a chunk below